 Field-hunting tip

-Look in alkaline igneous rocks country — that is the host setting where arisite-(ce) typically forms.
+Look in alkaline igneous rocks country, the host setting where arisite-(ce) typically forms.
 If you start seeing aegirine, fluorite, quartz in float, you are in the right ground.
 Field specimens usually show a platy crystals habit, so train your eye for that shape before scanning the outcrop.